ryanlleung/TFABArrayTargetry/README.md

 - watchdog

 ## Files
-kinematics.py - Kinematics of MATIAS
+kinematics.py - Kinematics of MATIAS<br>
-stageviz.py - Applies kinematics to visualize transformations of points on system pitchyaw_corrector.ipynb - GUI tool to correct for pitch and yaw of target plate roll_corrector.ipynb - To correct for roll of target plate gonio_measurements.ipynb - Transform linear extensions to angles on goniometer
+stageviz.py - Applies kinematics to visualize transformations of points on system<br>
+pitchyaw_corrector.ipynb - GUI tool to correct for pitch and yaw of target plate<br>
+roll_corrector.ipynb - To correct for roll of target plate<br>
+gonio_measurements.ipynb - Transform linear extensions to angles on goniometer<br>